Stainless Steel Grades

 A variety of applications, including interior and non-coastal exterior applications which are hidden from sight (as it may tea-stain) Stainless Kitchen

-316 SS 24
+316 24

 • Good corrosion resistance